pretix/pretix-docs/docs/topics/vouchers.md

 ### Sending out vouchers via email

-The :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button takes you to a dialog for creating multiple new vouchers.
-This dialog also gives you access to the email options, allowing you to instantly send out vouchers via email after creating them.
+The dialog for creating multiple new vouchers also gives you access to the email options, allowing you to instantly send out vouchers via email through pretix after creating them.
 Check the box next to "Send vouchers via email" at the bottom of the page to expand the email options.

 The email options allow you to specify the subject line and the message content of the emails you want to send out.